RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: RiSi: Proposed Neural Network Model

 Thus-synthesized signals are used to obtain STFT(Short-time Fourier transform) based spectrograms with an FFT size of 256, the window length of 256, and the window shift of 8.
-The spectrograms are then transformed into 256x300 RGB PNG images, with the real and complex parts corresponding to the red channel and the green channel respectively.
-In addition, we also performed an experiment on the effect of using the blue channel to store the amplitude information of the signal, which will be also shown in Section~\ref{subsec:channel}.
-Note that STFT is obtained by sliding a window function over the signal and applying DFT(Discrete Fourier Transform) to the windowed samples.
+The spectrograms are then transformed into 256x300 RGB PNG images, with the real and complex parts corresponding to the red channel and the green channel, respectively.
+Moreover, we reshaped them to (256x256)-sized images by cropping the exceeding parts of the time axis.
+In addition, we also performed an experiment on the effect of using the blue channel to store the amplitude information of the signal, which will be shown in Section~\ref{subsec:channel}.
+Note that STFT is obtained by sliding a window function over the signal and applying DFT to the windowed samples.
 More specifically, the STFT matrix of a signal $x(n)$ is defined as:

 where $L$ is the FFT length, $w(n)$ is a window function, $J$ is the window function length, and $K$ is the window shift, while a rectangular window is adopted since it will produce the results closest to the OFDM demodulation.